lzell/louzell.com/markdown/notes/javascript.md

 # Javascript cheat sheet

+## Undefined can be coallesced to null

+    undefined ?? null // => null

+## Javascript gotcha, anything can be thrown
+When you are catching errors, they may not be an `Error`.
+You can `throw "hello world"` for example.
+There is an eslint rule to enforce that only errors are thrown:

+    '@typescript-eslint/only-throw-error': 'error'

+If I add that, then at least in my own application code I can be sure that the local `error` in
+my catch handler is an `Error`.

 ## Top level await

 Top level await is available in ES2022.
 Make sure to set `package.json` to include `"type": "module"`